 - 20 large red grapes

-In a medium bowl, combine yogurt, 2 tablespoons of the olive oil, garlic, lemon juice and zest, thyme, and rosemary.
-Add chicken and fold to combine.
+- In a medium bowl, combine yogurt, 2 tablespoons of the olive oil, garlic, lemon juice and zest, thyme, and rosemary.
+Add chicken pieces and fold to combine.
 Cover bowl and place in refrigerator to marinate for at least two hours, and up to six.
-If using wooden skewers, place them in a shallow pan of water to soak.
-This will help them to not burn up as much on the grill.

-Thread chicken onto wood or metal skewers, alternating with grapes and shallots.
-Sprinkle with salt and pepper.
+- Thread marinated chicken onto wood or metal skewers, alternating with the marinated grapes and shallots.
+Sprinkle kabobs with salt and pepper.

-Place chicken kebabs on hot grill grates and let cook until beautifully charred.
-Turn the kebabs and continue to cook until charred again.
+- Place chicken kabobs on hot grill grates.
+Once they are beautifully charred on the underside, turn the kabobs over and continue to cook until charred again.
 The chicken should be cooked through after about 12 to 15 minutes of total grill time, although total time will depend on grill temperature and size of chicken pieces.